 Is Spray Foam Fire Retardant?

-However, just because spray foam manufacturers add fire retardant, it doesn't automatically mean that the product is fire resistant or intumescent.
-For a product to be considered intumescent, it must expand when exposed to heat, forming a char that insulates and protects the underlying material from fire.
+However, just because spray foam manufacturers add fire retardant, it doesn't automatically mean that the product is fire resistant.
+Fire code requires a 5 or 15 minutes intumescent coating to be painted over the foam.
+For a coating to be considered intumescent, it must expand when exposed to heat, forming a char that insulates and protects the underlying material from fire.

 Are There Non-Flammable Foam Insulation Options?